 What is a "One-visit" crown?

 This is a type of crown that is made using CAD/CAM computerised technology , known as CEREC.
 The computer makes the crown in the surgery, so you can have the crown fitted on the same day.
 This means you don't need to have a second appointment or a temporary crown.

 An alternative to missing teeth is bridge work.
 Bridges are made by putting crowns on the teeth at either side of the space, and then joining these two crowns together by placing a false tooth (or multiple teeth) in the space.

-This is made in the laboratory and then cemented into place with special adhesives.
-The bridge cannot be removed for cleaning.
+This is made in the laboratory and then permanently bonded into place with special adhesives.

 Another option is an adhesive or "Maryland" bridge.
 This has wings that are bonded to the back of the supporting teeth with very little drilling involved.

 Can I always have a bridge to replace missing teeth?